capactio/capact/cmd/helm-runner/README.md

 ## Overview

-Helm runner is a runner [Voltron runner](../../docs/runner.md), which creates and manages Helm releases
+Helm runner is a runner [Voltron runner](../../docs/runner.md), which creates and manages Helm releases.

 ## Prerequisites